kos-lang/kos/doc/modules.md

 This is equivalent to `shallow()` function.

-If the object is not of type `object`, e.g. if it is an integer, a float, a boolean or a void, the iterator yields the object itself.
+If the object is not of type `object`, e.g. if it is an integer, a float, a boolean, a void or a non-generator function, the iterator yields the object itself.
 Prototypes of array, string, buffer and function override this generator.

 The `iterator()` function is also implicitly invoked by the `for-in` loop statement.